-Here are few ways to prevent malicious plugins from affecting your site:
+Here are few ways to prevent your site from Malicious Plugins:

 1. Use WordPress.org for Free Plugins

-It is always suggested to download free Plugins from WordPress.org Plugin Directory because every free Plugin is available there according to the WordPress strict guidelines.
-They are very serious towards the quality of Plugins and won’t include plugins which fail to meet their standards.
+It is always suggested to download free Plugins from WordPress.org Plugin Directory because all the required Plugins are available there according to the WordPress strict guidelines.
+They are very serious towards the quality of Plugins and won’t include those plugins which fail to meet their standards.

 2. Use Developer Sites only for Premium Plugins

 Never download free or premium Plugins from random websites.
 Don’t click on suspicious-looking download links posted in forum threads.
 For downloading a premium Plugin just find the developer’s website then download it from there.

 If you have not heard about the developer then you should research about them.
 What other Plugins they have made?
 What’s their reputation within the WordPress community?
 Have people left reviews of their past work?
 Use all this for your decision making before acting to purchase and download a plugin.

 Never steal a Premium Plugin or download free versions of Premium Plugin.
 Only download legitimate copies of the plugin, this will help you to avoid Patching and will also save your time of cleaning it up later.